AbhiramRV/F1_Tenth_Autonomous_Racing/README.md

     Global
   Tragectory generation
 Control:
-  MPC
+  MPC (Used for precise control)
-  Pure Pursuit Control
+  Pure Pursuit Control (For steeling control of non holonomic robots) PID (Most commonly used controller)
-  PID

 SLAM: